Koenkk/zigbee2mqtt.io/docs/devices/SMART-SMOKE10.md

 It's not possible to read (`/get`) or write (`/set`) this value.

 ### Checking result (text)
 Indicates the state of the self_checking mode.
-Reported in 'checking', 'check success', 'check fialure', 'others'.
+Reported in 'checking', 'check_success', 'check_failure', 'others'.
 It's not possible to read (`/get`) or write (`/set`) this value.

 ### Smoke value (text)